 According to the American Heart Association, cardiovascular disease is the leading cause of death in the United States.
 Because of its vastness and critical nature, it is one of the systems of the body most prone to disease.

 One of the most common diseases of the circulatory system is arteriosclerosis, in which the fatty deposits in the arteries causes the walls to stiffen and thicken the walls.
-The causes are too much fat, cholesterol and calcium.
+According to the Mayo Clinic, the causes are a buildup of fat, cholesterol and other material in the artery walls.
 This can restrict blood flow or in severe cases stop it all together, resulting in a heart attack or stroke.

-Another circulatory is disease, hypertension — commonly called high blood pressure — causes the heart to work harder and can lead to such complications as a heart attack, a stroke, or kidney failure.
+Another circulatory disease, hypertension — commonly called high blood pressure — causes the heart to work harder and can lead to such complications as a heart attack, a stroke, or kidney failure, the NLM noted.

 An aortic aneurysm occurs when the aorta is damaged and starts to bulge or eventually tear, which can cause severe internal bleeding.
-This weakness can be present at birth or the result of atherosclerosis, obesity, high blood pressure or a combination of these conditions.
+This weakness can be present at birth or the result of atherosclerosis, obesity, high blood pressure or a combination of these conditions, according to Weinberg.

 Study of the circulatory system